kayne87/a2a-challenge/README.md

     var counter = 0
 ```

-In the output/route we have uploaded 4 paths created in this way.
+In the output/route folder we have uploaded 4 paths created in this way.